tomedegroot/study-material/linuxEssentialsCertification/computerOnTheNetwork.md

 1. You do not have to use the default subnet.
 Example: A class A address could use only part of the octet fot the address such as 255.255.252.0.
 This means that the first 6 bits in the 3rd octet are used for the network portion of the address.
 2. However, for PC3 to speak with PC2 and PC1 we need a router, because it is a different subnet.
 Without this route, PC3 (using subnet mask 255.255.252.0) can not communicate to the other host using 255.255.255

+##Domain Name Service (DNS) & Default Gateway (aka Network Router)##

+Domain names have to be translated to an IP Address.
+DNS Servers do this.

+The IP protocol was designed with routers in mind.
+In order to have different subnets communicate with one another, a router is necessary.
+When an ip address is not available in the own network (subnet), the IP protocol will redirect the the packet through the default gateway.
+This is usually the router.
+The router will use routing protocols to further redirect the packet.

+`dig` -> find an IP address for a domain name.
+Could also use `nslookup`

+See picture 1 to see how routing happens between subnets.

+There are two networks:
+1. 192.168.1.0
+2. 10.10.30.0

+The router has two network interface cards for the two networks.
+Mostly routers use 1 or 254 for the node segment of the addres, so in this example:

+1. 192.168.1.254
+2. 10.10.30.254

+By looking at the subnet mask, the router can determine that the packet needs to go to the 10.10.30.0 network.

+Therefor, the router can connect you to the internet **and** to other local network segments via subnetting.

+##Network Configuration##